-- Black Country Environmental Infrastructure Guidance (June 2009) Dudley, Sandwell, Walsall and Wolverhampton Councils.
-AAP3 - Policy Advice Notice: Inland Waterways, Unlocking the Potential and Securing the Future of Inland Waterways through the Planning System (July 2009) Town and Country Planning Association and British Waterways.
-AAP14 - Walsall Wayfinding Strategy Document (August 2012) Urbed. - Walsall Town Centre Demand Study and Development Sites Assessment (July September 2015) DTZ.
-AAP2 - Walsall Town Centre Characterisation Study (March 2016) Walsall Council.
+- Black Country Environmental Infrastructure Guidance (June 2009) Dudley, Sandwell, Walsall and Wolverhampton Councils. - Policy Advice Notice: Inland Waterways, Unlocking the Potential and Securing the Future of Inland Waterways through the Planning System (July 2009) Town and Country Planning Association and British Waterways. - Walsall Wayfinding Strategy Document (August 2012) Urbed. - Walsall Town Centre Demand Study and Development Sites Assessment (September 2015) DTZ. - Walsall Town Centre Characterisation Study (March 2016) Walsall Council.

-Much of the canalside land in Walsall town centre has already been subject to redevelopment, such as the waterfront housing schemes and the hotel development and recently completed cinema development.
-The environment around the canal has therefore been significantly improved over the past few years and any further development will be expected to build on this success.
+Much of the canalside land in Walsall Town Centre has already been subject to redevelopment, such as the waterfront housing schemes and the hotel development and recently completed cinema development.
+The environment around the canal has been significantly improved over the past few years and any further development will be expected to build on this success.
 The Council will support this through:

-- Detailed pre-application with developers to ensure that the canal is an integral part of the development and that any impact on the canal is considered from the outset; - Partnership working with the Canal & River Trust (CRT) on specific canal schemes and planning applications; - Planning obligations or other mechanisms for developer contributions Developer contributions as in accordance with the Community Infrastructure
+- Detailed pre-application discussions with developers to ensure that the canal is an integral part of the development and that any impact on the canal is considered from the outset; - Partnership working with the Canal & River Trust (CRT) on specific canal schemes and planning applications; - Planning obligations or other mechanisms for developer contributions; and - Council-led schemes to improve and maintain linkages, such as the Wayfinding project, in which consultants looked at the way the town was used by pedestrians, produced a Wayfinding Strategy of improvements, and implemented two artworks designed to improve the ways pedestrians navigate the town centre.